Westfield-Codes/knock-variations-kylie/README.md

 1. How does "Simple" work? **doesn't matter what you put**
 2. How does "Better" improve it? **it matters how you ask the question**
-3. What do the "Global Variables" have to do with this?
+3. What do the "Global Variables" have to do with this?**global variables store the joke**
 4. How does "Best" improve it more?**it also matters how you ask the question, but gives you different opportunitys to make it right**

 ### Code Questions